Police corruption: Portugal

 Portugal is recognized within the area of police corruption for its somewhat unsuccessful attempts in combating the ever-increasing images of corruption within governance and policing, through legislation.
-Though the ability for police services to protect individuals from crime is high and the mechanisms set in place to combat police corruption are extensive, citizens confidence in police integrity is very low.
+Though the ability for police services to protect individuals from crime is high and the mechanisms set in place to combat police corruption are extensive, citizens' confidence in police integrity is very low.

 In accordance with Portugal's Criminal Code, the Unlawful Receiving of an Advantage can result in imprisonment for 3–5 years.
 Delving further, the Criminal Code also stipulates that Passive Corruption (conducted through an intermediary) and Active Corruption (conducted directly) can receive 1–8 years imprisonment.
-Though there are minimal cases of police corruption occurring with this added legislation, Portuguese citizen's views on police corruption are in conflict, and the implementation of such administration appears non-existent.
+Though there are minimal cases of police corruption occurring with this added legislation, Portuguese citizens' views on police corruption are in conflict, and the implementation of such administration appears non-existent.

-Coming under the global microscope in 2007 for their efforts in the disappearance of Madeleine McCann, the Portuguese police force were heavily criticised and compared for their responses and actions after the abduction.
-In light of this, Portugal's policing system was opened up to international critique, and many shortfalls were found in its governance and follow through of crime and criminal activity.
+Coming under the global microscope in 2007 for their efforts in the disappearance of Madeleine McCann, the Portuguese police force was heavily criticised and compared for their responses and actions after the abduction.
+In light of this, Portugal's policing system was opened up to international critique, and many shortfalls were found in its governance and follow-through of crime and criminal activity.
 Explanations for this inability to follow through and effectively punish offenders are varied, with heavy correlations built between trust within legal and political institutions.
-By the mid-1990s, moralisation within parliamentary procedures became highly controversial with voters remaining tolerant of unethical behaviour during a lack of response shown by parties to their electorate.
-This build in transparency and lack of trust run alongside Portuguese citizen's understanding of government as well as the current police force.
+By the mid-1990s, moralisation within parliamentary procedures became highly controversial with voters, remaining tolerant of unethical behaviour due to a lack of response shown by parties to their electorate.
+This build in transparency and lack of trust ran alongside Portuguese citizens' understanding of government as well as the current police force.

 The 2012 Transparency International report found that Portugal ranked 33rd in the list of nations facing high levels of corruption within its borders.
 Looking at national surveys, police corruption was seen as a part of everyday life, with Portuguese citizens accosted with daily reports of scandals in government, crimes that go unpunished, and obstacles within everyday investigations.
-Further survey's conducted amongst citizens found a general consensus in which 75% of individuals agreed that governmental efforts to combat corruption are ineffective, and maintained a below average trust of police officials.
+Further surveys conducted amongst citizens found a general consensus in which 75% of individuals agreed that governmental efforts to combat corruption are ineffective, and maintained a below-average trust of police officials.

-In comparison to fellow nations within the European Union, Portugal has also seen a recent spike in social unrest surrounding the inability to trust police, with figures showing individuals believing police to be corrupt to have spiked.
+In comparison to fellow nations within the European Union, Portugal has also seen a recent spike in social unrest surrounding the inability to trust police, with figures showing individuals believing police to be corrupt having spiked.
 Larger bodies such as the UN and GRECO have placed recommendations to adapt the Criminal Code and develop a more detailed understanding of the responsibilities of policing officials in order to combat this.
-In accordance, the Portuguese Parliament has enacted a law as of 22 April 2015, where specifications were made on the corruption of international trade, sports activity, and bribery, with special attention to the protection of whistle-blowers in corruption related matters.
-The implementation of this into everyday Portuguese life however, is yet to be seen.
+In accordance, the Portuguese Parliament has enacted a law as of 22 April 2015, where specifications were made on the corruption of international trade, sports activity, and bribery, with special attention to the protection of whistle-blowers in corruption-related matters.
+The implementation of this into everyday Portuguese life, however, is yet to be seen.